Plastic Surgery Center of the South

 We like to remind patients that although this procedure removes excess skin and fat, it’s not a weight-loss treatment.
 Rather, it’s usually appropriate for people who have already lost weight and need to remove skin that’s left behind.
 Good candidates are close to their ideal weights and lead healthy lifestyles to maintain their results.

-Drains play an important part in recovery from a tummy tuck.
-When tissues are separated, repositioned, and removed, a space is created which will fill with fluid (called seroma).
-Surgical drains are small tubes that drain the fluid away and out of the body, preventing seromas and the numerous complications that they cause.
+Surgical drains are small tubes that drain fluid away and out of the body.
+When tissues are separated, repositioned, and removed, space is created that will fill with fluid (called seroma).
+Drains play an important part in recovery from a tummy tuck by preventing seromas and the numerous complications they cause.
 Fluid will gradually stop accumulating at the surgical site, and then your surgeon will remove the drains.
 This painless process usually takes place about a week after your surgery.